The healthcare provider will ask about symptoms, medical conditions, and medications. They will also check:

 Often, this is all that is needed to diagnose osteoarthritis.

-These show if there is bone damage, loss of cartilage, bone spurs, or debris in the joint, especially if the condition is advanced.
-X-rays are especially helpful to diagnose rheumatoid arthritis.
+These show if there is bone damage, loss of cartilage, bone spurs, or debris in the joint.
+X-rays can help diagnose rheumatoid arthritis.

 MRI (magnetic resonance imaging)

-This test is painless and non-invasive.
-An MRI is able to show the soft tissues of your joints better than X-rays.
-It is not usually needed but is often used for knee or shoulder problems if your healthcare provider is worried you have torn a ligament or tendon.
+This test is painless.
+It show the soft tissues of joints better than X-rays.
+MRIs are often used for knee or shoulder problems, if a torn a ligament or tendon is possible.

 In this test, fluid from inside the joint is drawn into a needle.
-Then it is examined under a microscope to look for bacteria, crystals, or certain types of cells that indicate inflammation.
-This test is most useful to diagnose infections or gout in the joint.
+The fluid is examined for bacteria, crystals, or certain types of cells that show inflammation.
+This test is most useful for finding infections or gout in the joint.

-Some blood tests can provide clues to the diagnosis, especially for rheumatoid arthritis and gout.
+Some blood tests can help diagnose rheumatoid arthritis and gout.

 Tests for rheumatoid arthritis

-Rheumatoid arthritis varies a great deal from person to person and can be difficult to diagnose at the beginning when the symptoms are mild and only a few may be present.
-Your healthcare provider may order the following blood tests to help confirm the diagnosis:
+Rheumatoid arthritis varies from person to person and can be hard to diagnose at the start, when the few symptoms are mild.
+A healthcare provider may order blood tests to help confirm the diagnosis.